Wahoo KICKR Move vs. Tacx NEO 3M: Which One to Buy?

 Conclusion

-The Tacx NEO 3M is a better option if we exclude the price from the equation.
+The Tacx NEO 3M is a better option if we leave the price out of the equation.
 However, the price is an important deciding factor for many.

-I honestly wouldn’t buy any of these trainers because of their high price and low added value compared to the competition.
-The motion is not a dealbreaker for me, and there is a relatively easy work around it.
-You can buy a NEO 2T with NEO Plates and achieve almost the same effect as with the 3M.
-Eventually, you can use a rocker plate with KICKR v6.
+I honestly wouldn’t buy any of these trainers because of their high price and poor value compared to the competition.
+The motion is not a dealbreaker for me, and there is a relatively easy workaround.
+You can buy a NEO 2T with NEO Plates and achieve almost the same effect as the 3M.
+Alternatively, you can use a rocker plate with KICKR v6.

-Anyway, I hope you will find this comparison helpful.
+I hope you’ll find this comparison helpful.
 If you decide to buy one of these bike trainers, please consider using the links below.
 It won’t cost you anything extra, and it helps keep this website alive.
 Thank you!

 Wahoo KICKR Move vs. Tacx NEO 3M FAQ